RocketGod-git/Flipper_Zero/subghz/ReadMe.md

 # Various SUB files I've found or created.
 Some tested, some not.

-Special thanks to [FalsePhilosopher](https://github.com/FalsePhilosopher) for organization help and everyone else that shares files!
+Special thanks to [FalsePhilosopher](https://github.com/FalsePhilosopher) for organization help and everyone else that shares files!<br>
+Worth a mention: If you have a HackRF, you can find a ton of files and info over at RocketGod's [HackRF Treasure Chest](https://github.com/RocketGod-git/HackRF-Treasure-Chest).

 ## How are the raw SUB files are formatted?
 (Adapted from a chat with [ImprovingRigmarole](https://github.com/improving-rigmarole)!)